 Tony Saca’s presidency is known for the vast amounts of money from public funds that disappeared.
 It is estimated that more than 200 million dollars of state funds vanished during this presidency.

 The former president was charged on October 21, 2013, with corruption and money laundering.
 In March 2016, the Supreme Court of El Salvador ordered Tony Saca to be tried for unlawful enrichment.
-Then, on September 12, 2018, a Salvadoran court found him guilty and sentenced him to 10 years in prison.
+Then, on September 12, 2018, a Salvadoran court found him guilty and sentenced him to 10 years in jail.

 Ex-president Francisco Flores.
 (1999 to 2004)